arunkp/Frontend_Developer_101/README.md

-# Frontend_Developer_101
+# Front-end Developer 101

+Welcome to the journey towards becoming a professional Front-end Developer.
+This course combined with the classroom training gives you an enhanced learning experience.
+My aim is to cover the depths of front-end deevelopment world so when you code in a team, you code with confidence.

+## Who is this cours for?
+ - Junior Developers who are fresh out of college and not sure which bus to take.
+ - Mid Level Front-end Developers who are willing to advance their career to Senior Level.
+ - And at the end for **ANYONE** who is willing to learn.

-As a first step towards learning to code, make sure to:
+## As a first step towards learning to code, make sure to:

 1. Install [Chrome](https://www.google.com/chrome/) and [Firefox](https://www.mozilla.org/en-US/firefox/new/).
 2. Install [Visual Studio Code (VsCode)](https://code.visualstudio.com/):  and Once you are sure VsCode is installed, Install these extensions on VsCode: